ebarkie/netaggr/internal/netcalc/USAGE.md

 Package netcalc performs calculations against IP networks.

-It can parse a list of IPv4/6 CIDR networks or IPv4 addresses and subnet masks in quad-dotted notation and assimilate or aggregate them.
+It can parse networks formatted as IPv4/6 CIDR or an IPv4 address and a dot-decimal subnet mask, and assimilate or aggregate them.

 ## Usage